Guachinches exist mainly on Tenerife Island.

-However, much has changed in the meantime.
+However, much has changed since the laws have been passed.

 They were not prepared to follow the new Guachinche law.